QS2AG/learnAnalytics-public/README.md

 # Older materials

-As products and features change, some courses are no longer maintained and deprecated, e.g., the LearnAI Bootcamp for Professional AI Developers and older advanced analytics courses.
+As products and features change, some courses are no longer maintained and deprecated.
 These courses are still available for viewing but they are not maintained.

 If you're looking for these earlier materials (topics include data science, business analytics, Microsoft R Server, and certification), please go [here][older_learnai_materials].